Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 A serious transition cannot treat continuity as a decorative constraint.
 Continuity is children eating breakfast.
 It is insulin in a pharmacy.
 It is a bus arriving.
 It is a furnace staying on in February.
 It is a nurse getting paid.
 It is an apartment building having maintenance staff.

-If your migration plan cannot preserve those things, it is not radical.
+A migration plan that cannot preserve those things is just reckless.

 It is a production incident.